General guidelines

 For more information about the performance of the application, consult the dedicated official Performance page.

-Dash deployment#
+Dash deployment

-, behind Dash creates a Flask server instance.
+When we invoke app.run_server(), behind Dash creates a Flask server instance.
 We can pass Flask server arguments directly to that function if we want to change some configuration of the Flask server.

 In a standard deployment of a Dash application, on a UNIX platform, it is recommended to use gunicorn which is a python WSGI HTTP Server for Unix.

-To deploy with gunicorn
+To deploy with gunicorn:

 pip install gunicorn